Banksia Beach, Queensland: Geography

-Banksia Beach is on the eastern coast of Bribie Island, separated from mainland Queensland by the Pumicestone Channel.
+Banksia Beach is on the western coast of Bribie Island, separated from mainland Queensland by the Pumicestone Channel.

 The western part of the suburb is within the Bribie Island National Park.
 Apart from that the land use is almost entirely residential.
 The areas closest to the coast are developed as canal estates, while the northern part of the suburb is residential housing intermingled with the Pacific Harbour Golf & Country Club.

 History

 The name Banksia Beach was the name of the estate subdivision assigned by the land developer Jock McIlwain.
 It was named as a township by the Qld Place Names Board on 23 November 1972.
 The name refers to the plant genus Banksia, which grows in the area.

 Historically Dux Creek flows into the Pumicestone Channel at 27.0528°S 153.1352°E with: